skyflowapi/skyflow-iOS/README.md

    altText: String,                 //optional string that acts as an initial value for the collect element )
 ```
-The `table` and `column` parameters indicate which table and column in the vault the Element corresponds to.
+The `table` and `column` fields indicate which table and column in the vault the Element corresponds to. **Note**:
-Note: Use dot delimited strings to specify columns nested inside JSON fields (e.g. address.street.line1).
+-  Use dot delimited strings to specify columns nested inside JSON fields (e.g. `address.street.line1`)
+-  `table` and `column` are optional only if the element is being used in invokeGateway()

 The `inputStyles` parameter accepts a Skyflow.Styles object which consists of multiple `Skyflow.Styles` objects which should be applied to the form element in the following states: